exploring self-realization, sacred personhood, and full humanity

 Young Mozart's companions learned that he was likely to halt their games at any moment, admonishing his playmates to be silent while he scribbled out the melodies that rushed into his mind.

 And the great mathematician Ramanujan, a sensitive and beautiful spirit, kept a notepad next to his bed to write down the formulas that, he believed, were revealed to him by a goddess of his native Indian village.
-(See the movie of his life, “The Man Who Knew Infinity,” and the great emphasis Ramanujan, through the filter of his own belief-system, placed on sacred intuition as the source of his astounding mathematical achievements.)
+(See the movie of his life's work, “The Man Who Knew Infinity,” and the great emphasis Ramanujan, through the filter of his own belief-system, placed on sacred intuition as the source of his astounding mathematical achievements.)

 Editor’s note: See the testimony of songwriter Paul Stookey (of “Peter, Paul, and Mary”) concerning the “channeled” transmission of the extraordinarily beautiful music and lyrics, “The Wedding Song.”